 Do you produce too little or too much stomach acid?
-It’s easy to find out, here’s an article that explains how to test yourself at home.
+It's easy to find out, here's an article that explains how to test yourself at home.
 Also, this article could help.
-Next time you feel a little heartburn, try drinking a large glass of water, according to this article it could help.
+Next time you feel a little heartburn, try drinking a large glass of water, it could help.
 What can you do if you know you are producing too little stomach acid?

 INCREASE YOUR STOMACH ACID, HEAL YOUR DIGESTION